erd-s/Chortal/README.md

 # Chortal

-Collaboration by Jon Jones and Chris Erdos.
+Collaboration by Jon Jones, Chris Erdos, and Kanybek Zhagusaev.
-An application for people who live together (families, roommates, etc.) to organize and incentivize chores.
+An application for people who live together (families, roommates, etc.) to organize and incentivize tasks.
 Available for iPhone and iPad.